john/startup-kit-templates/README.md

 - A container-based environment using [Amazon Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_GetStarted.html)
 - A relational database using [Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html)
 - An [Amazon Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Aurora.html) DB cluster
-- [Billing alerts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html#turning_on_billing_metrics) to monitor your costs

 The VPC template is a requirement for the others.
 You can either run the templates/vpc.cfn.yml template by itself prior to using the others, or run any one of the vpc-*.cfn.yml wrapper templates at the top level of this repo to create sets of resources.
 For example, vpc-bastion-fargate-rds.cfn.yml will create a single stack containing a vpc, bastion host, fargate cluster, and database.

-To launch stacks directly, see the table at the bottom of this README.

 ## Prerequisites